Taffer/handy/README.md

 If you wrote `fortune_helper.rb` let me know and I'll replace it with a link to your repo or web page or whatever.

+## open

+I use macOS at work, so I got very used to being able to `open` things;
+`xdg-open` is basically the same command, but without my muscle memory, and with chattier applications.

 ## pidgin_emoji

 This doesn't actually seem to work in Pidgin 2.10 on Windows; some searching